wplib/better-wp-config/README.md

 And if you do go to the trouble to develop and document a solution such as Better WP-Config you'll basically have invested time _(and money?)_ into duplicating that which you cpould have just used without any development and documentation effort.

-### 3. Managed WordPress Webhosts configuration solutions are poorly designed and incompatible
+### 3. Managed host's configuration solutions are poorly designed and incompatible

 Adding insult to injury each WordPress managed host &mdash; such as [Pantheon](https://pantheon.io/) and [WPEngine](https://wpengine.com/) &mdash each roll their own arbitrarily-incompatible configuration solutions to support their own managed WordPress offering.